dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 As you have a huge neuron - your private network is not decentralized - your vote with the `community neuron` should be enough to pass the proposal.
 If you watch the top of the proposal's status in the NNS dapp UI, it should change to "Executed" after no more than 30 seconds.

-Check the state of the swap canister:
+Check the state of the canister that implements the decentralization sale, called the swap canister:

 ``` bash
 dfx canister call sns_swap get_state '(record {})'